Mohamedali171997/boutique-en-ligne/README.txt

-please change springproject in application.properties to the name of database you have springproject is the name of database used
+please change springproject in application.properties to the name of database you have springproject is the name of database you use